kenragan/UBPControl/README.md

 # UBPControl
-Input the player's IP address and MAC address in the module To Register the module with the player -
+Input the player's IP address and MAC address in the module

+To register the module with the Player -
 1. Manually Power on Player and TV/Display connected to the Player
 2. Signal 'Register' on the module
 3. Watch for the PIN code that appears on the TV/Display